 The first thing a pain management specialist needs to determine is the severity of the pain and its location.
-Patients typically rate their pain on a scale from 1-10, although we know that patients who have lived with prolonged chronic pain may grow accustomed to a base level of discomfort and rate their pain as being less severe than it actually is.
-Doctors will investigate the area where the pain persists, and odemtofy the original source of the pain, which may be located somewhere other than where the pain is actually being presented.
+Patients typically rate their pain on a scale from 1-10, although we know that patients who have lived with prolonged chronic pain may grow accustomed to a base level of discomfort and rate their pain as being less severe than it actually is at first.
+Doctors will investigate the area where the pain persists, and track down the original source of the pain, which may be located somewhere other than where the pain is actually being presented.
 For instance, pain at the base of the skull may actually be caused by injuries in the lower neck or shoulders.

 Another consideration is whether the pain is ongoing or intermittent.
 If a patient is in constant discomfort, it is easier to identify the source and come up with a stable treatment plan that will work day to day.
 However, if the patient only experiences intermittent flare ups, tracking down the source and creating a treatment plan can be more complex.